 The Drexel University bookstores are operated by Barnes and Noble College Bookstores.
 The bookstore for the University City Campus is located at 33rd & Chestnut Streets.
-The store stocks new and used textbooks, as well as school supplies and emblematic clothing.
+The store stocks new and used textbooks, school supplies, and emblematic clothing.

 Students may view and order their textbooks online through the Barnes & Noble Drexel University Bookstore website at http://drexel.bncollege.com.
 They can also follow the course materials links directly from their class schedule in DrexelOne.